GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 1. If the user does not exist already in local Gluu LDAP, it is created with the attributes present in profile data (if already existing, the profile is updated)
 1. A session is created for the user at the authorization server.
 The user access the application.

-Later, in section [](??) more specific details are provided.
+Later, in section [Inbound flow revisited](#inbound-flow-revisited) more specific details are provided.
 Also means to alter the standard flow are presented.

 ## Supported providers